 In connection with the 2020 Merger, the Company assumed the license agreement between ANA and Your Choice Therapeutics, Inc. (the "YourChoice Agreement").
 Prior to the 2020 Merger, YourChoice Therapeutics, Inc. granted to ANA, during the term of the YourChoice Agreement, an exclusive, worldwide, fee-bearing license derived from the licensed intellectual property throughout the world.
 The fees due under the YourChoice Agreement include royalty payments of 0.5% of annual worldwide net sales of each Niclosamide Product (as defined in the 2020 Merger Agreement) and milestone payments in the aggregate of \$19.5 million.
 The first milestone payment due is \$5 million upon first receipt of Marketing Approval (as defined in the 2020 Merger Agreement) from the U.S. Food and Drug Administration ("FDA") for any Niclosamide Product (as defined by the 2020 Merger Agreement), followed by sales milestones of \$1 million, \$1.5 million, \$4 million, and \$8 million if worldwide cumulative net sales of a Niclosamide Product are equal to or greater than \$500 million, \$1, billion, \$3, billion, and \$5 billion, respectively.
 The term of the YourChoice Agreement will expire on the expiration or invalidation of the last of the licensed patents under the YourChoice Agreement.
-As of March 31, 2023, there was sufficient uncertainty with regard to both the outcome of the clinical trials and the ability to obtain sufficient funding to support any of the cash milestone payments under the YourChoice Agreement, and as such, no liabilities were recorded.
+On June 2, 2023, the Company notified YourChoice Therapeutics, Inc. that the YourChoice Agreement will terminate on August 31, 2023.
+As of June 30, 2023, no milestone or royalty payments were accrued for the YourChoice Agreement as no potential milestones were considered probable.

-Gemphire Contingent Value Rights Agreement.
+Gemphire Contingent Value Rights Agreement